-The act authorizes the Department of Health to apply to the court of common pleas for a temporary or permanent injunction restraining a violation or threatened violation of the act's reporting requirements.
-Also, the act authorizes the Medical Board to take disciplinary action against any physician who violates the reporting requirements (see "Physician reporting requirements" above).
+The bill authorizes the Department of Health to apply to the court of common pleas for a temporary or permanent injunction restraining a violation or threatened violation of the bill's reporting requirements.
+Also, the bill authorizes the Medical Board to take disciplinary action against any physician who violates the reporting requirements (see "Physician reporting requirements" above).